-Meet Our Veteran, Charlie Lewis: Baths for the Brave Community Giveback
+Meet Charlie Lewis, Veteran: Baths for the Brave Community Giveback

 According to the U.S Census Bureau, Texas is home to the second-largest Veteran population in the United States.
 Many of those Veterans are living with disability and face everyday challenges including bathing.
 In honor of Veterans Day, Expo Home Improvement is teaming up with 9 home improvement companies across the country for the 4th annual Baths for the Brave event.
 That being said, we'd like to introduce you to someone special!
 Meet Charlie.